‘This Is Us’ Star Sterling K. Brown Teases Kevin & Randall’s Important Conversation Ahead Of ‘In The Room’

 “We are going to see you thought it every step of the way,” Randall said to Madison.

-In the trailer, everyone in the family was prepared to go virtual if that’s the only way they can be in the room for these monumental events.
+In the trailer, the Pearsons were prepared to go virtual if that’s the only way they could be in the room for these monumental events.

 Kevin appeared to be stuck at the Seattle airport, where he was unable to make it past the TSA agent because he lost his ID after saving a man from a car accident.

-This episode will likely be the bridge that repairs Kevin and Randall’s relationship.
+This olive branch will likely be the bridge that repairs Kevin and Randall’s relationship.
 Randall’s significant act of kindness will go a long way in mending the rift between brothers, who said some unforgivable things to one another during a heated confrontation during Season 5.